By Lambert Strether of Corrente.

 Until it’s too late, but that is a theme for another day.

 Via a podcast from sadly decayed New Yorker.
-It’s quite a treat to hear Herzberg and Remnick gradually allow themselves to dimly understand that they know literally nothing of the experience of the average person buying Obamacare because they have never had to buy their own insurance since they get it corporately (see Context #1).
+It’s quite a treat to hear Herzberg and Remnick gradually allow themselves to dimly understand that they know literally nothing of the experience of the average person buying Obamacare because they have never had to buy their own insurance since they get it corporately (see Invariant #1).

 Again from Lowrey, a fine example of Rule #2: